appcircleio/appcircle-docusaurus/docs/workflows/android-specific-workflow-steps/detekt.md

 ### Prerequisites

-Below are the prerequisite workflow steps required before running the **Detekt** step, along with their reasons:
+Before running the **Detekt** step, you must complete certain prerequisites, as detailed in the table below:

 | Prerequisite Workflow Step                      | Description                                     |
 |-------------------------------------------------|-------------------------------------------------|